renovatebot/github-action/README.md

 ### `useSlim`

 If set to `false` the action will use the full renovate image instead of the slim image.

+## `mount-docker-socket`

+Default to `false`.
+If set to `true` the action will mount the Docker socket inside the renovate container so that the commands can use Docker.
+Can be useful for `postUpgradeTasks`'s commands.
+Also add the user inside the renovate container to the docker group for socket permissions.

 ## Example